Joeri1324/sudoko-sat-solver/README.md

  Posibillities:
  - Is the relative amount of givens a valid predictor for the computational hardness of a sudoko puzzle.
  - Is the distribution of amount of givens a valid predictor for the computational hardness of a sudoku puzzle.

+## To do
+- Encode sudoku into sat
+- Implement sat solver